 - You start or stop a job.

-- You move and your rent, mortgage or utilities changed.
+- You move and what your new rent, mortgage or utilities are.

 - You are legally obligated to pay child support and your obligation changed.
 See What is the child support deduction?